gdaeServer/SSL/README.md

 * Move into the root of the repository (e.g. `SSL/`)

-* Ensure you have Ruby 2.2 and the bundler gem installed.
-[The instructions here](http://cbednarski.com/articles/installing-ruby/) were very helpful, but there are multiple ways to do this.
+* Ensure you have Ruby 2.2.4 and the bundler gem installed.
+[The instructions here](http://cbednarski.com/articles/installing-ruby) were very helpful, but there are multiple ways to do this.

 * Run `bundle install`

-* Run `bin/rails server` to run the application locally
+* Run `rvmsudo rails server -p 80` to run the application

 * If you're new to Rails, [this getting started guide](http://guides.rubyonrails.org/getting_started.html) may be useful.

 Deployment
 ------

-* We have had success deploying the app to Heroku.

 jwei05
-# wildfire